tejaspb12/tejaspb12/README.md

 ### Hi there 👋
- - 💬 Ask me about -
- - 🔭 I’m currently studying @ Christ University🎓
+ - 🔭 I’m currently studying at Christ University🎓
  - 🌱 I’m currently learning Python
  - 📫 How to reach me: 6361574997